Our Lady of Paris in flames: Macron and more react to Notre Dame fire

 “I share the emotion of the French nation which is also ours.”

-European Parliament Brexit official Guy Verhofstadt said he was “so sad” to see “a masterpiece of European gothic is at risk”.
+European Parliament chief Brexit negotiator Guy Verhofstadt said he was “so sad” to see “a masterpiece of European gothic is at risk”.

 “I hope that the Paris fire brigade will get the fire under control as soon as possible,” tweeted Mr Verhofstadt.
 “My thoughts are with the people of France as a masterpiece of European gothic is at risk of being destroyed.”